mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="YHWH your God you shall fear, him you shall serve, and by his name alone you shall swear." verse="Deuteronomy 6:13"
 %}

+On further investigation, "worship" is probably the wrong translation in this passage from Joshua.
+We see the same word "shâchâh" used in Gen 19:1, where Lot "bows" to two angels.
+{: .update}

 ---